flare-foundation/docs/docs/tech/fassets/minting.md

 * A system-defined maximum time for deposit.
     It is either a few blocks on the underlying chain or a few minutes, whichever is longer.
 * The underlying chain's finalization time.
-* The State Connector proof time, which is approximately 3 - 5 minutes, independent of the underlying chain.
+* The Data Connector proof time, which is approximately 3 - 5 minutes, independent of the underlying chain.

 On fast chains like XRPL, the maximum total time is less than 10 minutes, while on Bitcoin it is approximately 1.5 hours.
 For payment failures, the agent needs to wait the maximum time, as defined above, before the nonpayment proof can be retrieved.